 No Church Denomination For Me: I Stand Spiritually Free From That Type of Decree

-Now, how do I relate this to my initial reason for starting this hub?
-Well, some of those doors that shut behind me were of the churches I had attended through the years up until my spiritual awakening, if you will.
-Why did I single out my dislike of church?
-It is easy for me, myself, to understand now, and I would imagine some others who will read this and relate to my reasons will comprehend also.
+Now, you may be wondering how I relate this to my initial reason for starting this hub?
+Well, some of those doors that shut behind me were of the churches I had attended through the years up until my spiritual awakening - if you will.
+Why did I single out my dislike of the church?
+It is easy for me to understand now, and I would imagine some others who will read this and relate to my reasons will comprehend it also.
 However, like many things I write through personal experience, I’m sure some will be unable to get it.
 I will give it my best shot, and whoever cares to judge me for it after, go ahead, but be warned scornful negativity will not change my mind.
-That shy person who let others dictate what’s right and wrong for me, has been gone for years now.
+That shy person who let others dictate what’s right and wrong for her has been gone for years now.
 I’m totally set within my thoughts and attitude of life and how I thrive in this world today.
-And I have to say, it was long overdue.
+And I have to say it was long overdue.

 Goodbye, I've Lost Hope Here...

-The church and the people in it, is supposed to bring peace an acceptance to the ones who come to worship, and don’t get me wrong, that is wonderful if that has happened for you.
+The church and the people in it are supposed to bring peace and acceptance to the ones who come to worship and don’t get me wrong, that is wonderful if that has happened for you.
 I think it does just that for some.
-It does that for my mother and father who have regularly gone to the same church for probably thirty years now.
-However, it does not do the alike thing for me.
+It does that for my mother and father, who have regularly gone to the same church for probably thirty years now.
+However, it does not do the same thing for me.
 Instead, I feel a bit claustrophobic in the walls of these churches I have tried so hard to fit into in our small town.
-I never figured out how to fit in anywhere to be honest, and as I did carry hopes for many years that it would make me feel a part of something special, as I too love God and wanted a relationship with him, it rather seemed to push me further away from him.
+I not once figured out how to fit in anywhere, to be honest, and as I did carry hopes for many years that the church would make me feel a part of something special, as I too love God and wanted a relationship with him, it rather seemed to push me further away from him.

-I was one that wasn’t welcomed with open arms, so how could anyone expect me to come to any other conclusion than to thrive spiritually on my own.
-At first, I could not understand how I could feel this way, until one day, I just came to understand ME.
-In saying that, I believe it should be plainly seen that I do not judge or hold faults with anyone, I simply state my reasons for my own way of thinking and my personal life through the way it has played out for me.
+In fact, I was never welcomed with open arms, so how could anyone expect me to come to any other conclusion than to thrive spiritually on my own.
+At first, I could not understand how I could feel this way until I just came to understand ME one day.
+In saying that, I believe it should be plainly seen that I do not judge or hold faults with anyone.
+I simply state my reasons for my own way of thinking and my personal life through how it has played out for me.
 Some will relate, and others will not.
-I get that, so no judgements upon me for the way I feel or think will be necessary.
+I get that, so no judgments upon me for how I feel or think will be necessary.
 Thank you!

-And here is where I admit; I don’t want to be a Christian!
-I’m not supposed to be a Christian, but don’t have a heart attack, I know God does not want me to be a Christian either.
+And here is where I will admit; I do not want to be a Christian!
+I’m not supposed to be a Christian.
+But don’t have a heart attack!
+I know God does not want me to be a Christian either.
 He did not mean for me to go to church and search him out with others.
-No, he wanted me to search for him on my own, and in my private way.
-I understood now that he silenced me for so long in order for me to do this.
-I lived in my own world for a prolonged time in order to realize that, and he even allowed me to suffer through some very hurtful times in my life, so I would search out and realize his intentions for me.
+No, he wanted me to search for him on my own and in my private way.
+I understood now that he silenced me for so long for me to do this.
+I lived in my own world for a prolonged time to realize that.
+He even allowed me to suffer through some very hurtful times in my life so that I would search out and realize his intentions for me.
 This is what I believe.

 A Few Images of What I Consider Church

 I found myself.
 I found my own voice of truth, and I found the God that loved me for me.
 He is with me as I write this out.
-He still guides me through on those days that I feel almost ready to give up from the fight of life.
-He tells me I’m what he made me to be; a visionary with a heart that can see through the prejudices and hate that others carry.
+He still guides me through those days that I feel almost ready to give up from the fight of life.
+He tells me I’m what he made me be; a visionary with a heart that can see through the prejudices and hate that others carry.
 He did not make me Christian, Catholic, or Episcopalian.
-He instead made me to understand that everyone is different, but in a beautiful way.
-He made me curious in a world that would rather blame than take the time to understand those differences, and be smart enough to love one another for individuality.
+He instead made me understand that everyone is different but in a beautiful way.
+He made me curious in a world that would rather blame than take the time to understand those differences and be smart enough to love others for individuality.

 I believe we are all here to learn about one another.
 If you truly believe in a God, no matter if he is called God, Allah, or even praised through his Mother Mary, it is for us alone to understand our personal relationship with him.
-There are too many people in this world to think God made us to worship in an identical way.
-We are all part of this great big world full of many cultures; therefore, how can we worship him in the same way?
-It’s a question we all must ponder and make a peace with.
+There are too many people in this world to think God made us worship identically.
+We are all part of this great big world full of many cultures.
+Therefore, how can we worship him in the same way?
+It’s a question we all must ponder and make peace with.

 This Was Awesome! the Best Explanation I Have Ever Heard.
 Please Watch!

-A Few Very Interesting Articles That Spoke About This Similar Topic
+An Interesting Article That Spoke About This Similar Topic

 Religion or Spirituality...